trilogy-group/whizr/README.md

 ### Menu Bar Icon Missing

+This is a common issue, especially after hibernation/sleep:

+1. **After hibernation/sleep**: The menu bar icon may disappear but the app continues running
+   - The hotkey (⌘+Shift+Space) will still work
+   - Click "Refresh Menu Bar Icon" in the app menu to restore it
+   - Or restart the app completely

+2. **General troubleshooting**:
-1. Check that the app is running (look for Whizr in Activity Monitor)
+   - Check that the app is running (look for Whizr in Activity Monitor)
-2. Restart the app
+   - Restart the app if the refresh button doesn't work
-3. Check macOS menu bar settings
+   - Check macOS menu bar settings in System Settings

+**Why this happens**: macOS `MenuBarExtra` items sometimes don't properly re-register after system sleep/wake cycles.
+The app includes automatic detection and manual refresh options to handle this.

 ## Contributing